At a glance

 Educational and environmental outreaches

-Education is a vital part of the conservation work we do in Mexico.
-We work directly with the ecological center to raise awareness in local communities.
-We emphasize the importance of looking after the environment and animals to preserve them for future generations.
+Education is a big part of the conservation work we do in Mexico.
+We work directly with the ecological centre to raise awareness in local communities.
+We emphasise the importance of looking after the environment and animals, and preserving them for future generations.
 You’ll help us with this work by visiting schools and running awareness campaigns in nearby communities.

 Community beach clean-ups

-Reducing pollution in our oceans is vital for keeping marine life safe.
-Trash, particularly non-biodegradable plastic, is hazardous.
+Reducing litter in our oceans is vital for keeping marine life safe.
+Rubbish, particularly non-biodegradable plastic, is hazardous.
 The sea turtles that nest here can get caught in the discarded plastic.
 Or, they may mistake it for food, which can hurt and even kill them.
-You’ll participate in regular beach clean-ups to remove as much trash as possible.
+You’ll participate in regular beach clean-ups to remove as much rubbish as possible.